pkkmi/version-2.0-frontend/README.md

 Version 2.0 frontend of Andikar AI Flask frontend application for humanizing AI-generated text with MongoDB persistence and payment processing.

+## MongoDB Connection Fix

+The application has been updated to fix MongoDB connection issues on Railway.
+Key improvements include:

+1. **Correct Connection String Format**:
+   - Added `authSource=admin` parameter to MongoDB connection string
+   - Properly formatted database name in URI
+   - Support for both internal and external connection methods

+2. **Robust Connection Handling**:
+   - Tries both internal and external connections
+   - Graceful fallback to in-memory storage if MongoDB is unavailable
+   - Background reconnection attempts with retry logic

+3. **Proper Authentication**:
+   - Ensures the authentication database is correctly specified

 ## Architecture

 This application uses a hybrid storage approach: